With no restaurant experience and very little money,

 we began to transform an old barn-style eatery into our first bona fide location.
 By our way of thinking, what Texas barbeque ought to be: fresh food at an honest price, made to please and made to order.

 One slept inside, one outside, and they kept a shotgun nearby to protect the meat, the equipment, and themselves (in that order).
-On slow days, Jim would head out onto Kirby Drive, sandwiches in hand, and invite people in to sit for awhile.
+On slow days, Jim would head out onto Kirby Drive, sandwiches in hand, and invite people in to sit for awhile and enjoy the fare from his authentic Houston Texan food restaurant.

-And it certainly didn’t hurt that the whole street smelled of mesquite—the hardy little tree still piled outside our restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years.
+And it certainly didn’t hurt that the whole street smelled of mesquite—the hardy little tree still piled outside our Houston restaurants, and the same wood we’ve been smokin’ the Goode stuff with for years at our Houston BBQ smokehouse.

 In fact, our barbeque pits haven’t stopped smoking since 1977—